 Critics in Borrow's day were unkind about his writing, complaining of his style, or lack of it.
-In fact, he is a penny plain writer, not a tuppence coloured one; you don't find those purple passages of description that were thought to be the mark of "style" at the time.
-In other words, he is closer to Defoe than to De Quincy.
+In Robert Graves's terms he is a penny plain writer, not a tuppence coloured one; you don't find those purple passages of description that were thought to be the mark of "style" at the time.
+In other words, he is closer to Defoe than to De Quincey.
 His interest in philology and in foreign countries have suggested to some a similarity to Sir Richard Burton, and it does seem a pity that his attempts to find work that would take him abroad in later life came to nothing.
 As it is, he gives us a vivid sense of rural England in the early nineteenth century, and the story provides plenty of interest and character, especially after Borrow leaves London.
 These are good reasons to read Borrow; but perhaps the best is simply the wish to savour the personality of one of the most unusual people to have written in English in the last two hundred years.
 Borrow, in short, was a genuine original, who saw the world as no one else has seen it.
-I agree with Thomas Seccombe, who writes in his Introduction that, with all their faults, Lavengro and The Romany Rye are very great books.
+I agree with Thomas Seccombe, who writes in his introduction that, with all their faults, Lavengro and The Romany Rye are very great books.
 A short extract will give a flavour of Borrow's writing:

 "What is your opinion of death, Mr Petulengro?" said I, as I sat down beside him